zr-zhou0o0/TRELLIS/README.md

 ## 📦 Installation

 ### Prerequisites
-- Linux is recommended for running the code.
-The code is not tested on other platforms.
+- **Operating System**: The code is currently tested only on **Linux**.
-- [Conda](https://docs.anaconda.com/miniconda/install/#quick-command-line-install) is recommended for managing the dependencies.
-- Python 3.8 or higher is required.
-- NVIDIA GPU with more than 16GB memory is required.
-The code has been tested on NVIDIA A100 and A6000 GPUs.
+- **Hardware**: An NVIDIA GPU with at least 16GB of memory is necessary.
+The code has been verified on NVIDIA A100 and A6000 GPUs.
+- **Software**:
-- [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit-archive) is required to compile some of the submodules.
-We tested the code on CUDA 11.8 and 12.2.
+  - The [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit-archive) is needed to compile certain submodules.
+The code has been tested with CUDA versions 11.8 and 12.2.
+  - [Conda](https://docs.anaconda.com/miniconda/install/#quick-command-line-install) is recommended for managing dependencies.
+  - Python version 3.8 or higher is required.

 ### Installation Steps
 1. Clone the repo: